 The Epidemic > The Big Five > Tommy John Twist

 I have long expressed concern about how often you see the same twist in the wrists of pitchers who have had or will need Tommy John surgery, especially pitchers who have required multiple Tommy John surgeries.

-The Tommy John Twist is a problematic movement pattern — that results from teaching ballplayers to point the ball at second base — that I believe contributes to injuries in baseball pitchers by increasing the likelihood they will have a Timing problem.
+The Tommy John Twist is a problematic movement pattern — that results from teaching ballplayers to point the ball at second base — that I believe contributes to injuries in baseball pitchers because it increases the likelihood they will have a Timing problem.

 However, that is a problem for two reasons.

 First, studies show that pronating the pitching arm side forearm for an extended period of time will tend to inhibit the external rotation of the pitching arm, leading to a Timing problem and, in the worst case, what I call Flat Arm Syndrome.
 Second, pointing the ball at second base reduces or even eliminates the ability of the muscles of the forearm to take some of the load off of the Ulnar Collateral Ligament (UCL), the ligament that is replaced during Tommy John surgery.

 One of the more recent victims of the Tommy John Twist is Alex Reyes of the Cardinals, and I give a high-level overview of how and why the Tommy John Twist creates a problem in my analysis of Alex Reyes' pitching mechanics.

 In this and a few related pieces, I go into more detail about how and why this commonly-taught movement is problematic.